hsiang307/soi-automated-test/README.md

 # **SOI Automated Test**

 This script is designed to stress test the SOI application.
-Randomly generated is sent from the PC via serial.
+Randomly generated data is sent from the PC via serial.
 The data is then received back via ethernet.
 Sent data is compared with received data to check for any loss.